google-site-verification: googlee16c7726ecc34510.html

 Why a new animal shelter is needed

-• Not built for today’s services: The building was later converted and does not support the full scope of modern animal care and community services
+• Outdated facility: The current shelter is 13,000 square feet and was built in the 1980s as an impound facility.
+The building was later converted and does not support the full scope of modern animal care and community services

 • Rapid population growth: Aurora has grown from approximately 150,000 residents in the 1980s to more than 400,000 today